Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Additional Experimental Results

-The results in Tables~\ref{tab:resnet_class} and \ref{tab:vgg_class} further emphasize the limitation of the linear approach, NegTV.
+Under comprehensive evaluation metrics, both $\text{MCU}_{\beta}$ and MCU consistently rank as the top two performers, achieving results nearly equivalent to the RT model.
+Notably, $\text{MCU}_{\beta}$ achieves $100\%$ unlearning accuracy on forgetting data, ensuring robust and reliable performance across diverse settings.
+The results in Tables~\ref{tab:vgg_random} - \ref{tab:cifar10_vgg} further emphasize the limitation of the linear approach, NegTV.
 Our experimental results of NegTV reveal a significant performance instability for NegTV across different datasets in class-wise forgetting scenarios.
 While NegTV demonstrates substantial advantages on ImageNet-100 in Table~\ref{tab:vit_class}, its performance deteriorates considerably on both CIFAR-10 and Tiny-ImageNet datasets, underscoring its lack of robustness.
 Furthermore, we attempted to optimize NegTV by extensively tuning its scaling coefficient $\alpha$ in our experiments, but encountered a persistent dilemma: the method either resulted in under-forgetting (failing to adequately remove the influence of the forgetting class) or over-forgetting (excessively degrading model performance) in the class-wise forgetting scenario.
 This extreme phenomenon suggests a weight entanglement issue in the linear NegTV method to achieve the delicate balance required for effective class-wise unlearning.
-Comparing our MCU (both MCU and $\text{MCU}_{\beta}$) with NegTV, we observe that the nonlinear pathway leads to more stable and effective unlearning.
-This indicates that the nonlinear unlearning method, MCUs, is free from the weight entanglement issue that exists in the linear approach.
+Comparing our MCUs with NegTV, we observe that the nonlinear pathway leads to more stable and effective unlearning.
+This indicates that our nonlinear unlearning method, MCU, is free from the weight entanglement issue that exists in the linear approach.

+\paragraph{Stability to Scarce Retaining Data.} The amount of retaining data $\train_r$ used during our training process can be only a subset of the full set.
+The intuition is that the end models $\bm{\theta}_o$ and $\bm{\theta}_p$ already preserve sufficient information about $\train_r$.
+As a result, our framework is able to consistently identify an effective unlearning pathway, making it notably insensitive to scarce retaining data.
+We validate this claim on CIFAR-10 with PreResNet-100 under the $10\%$ random data forgetting scenario, with NegGrad+ as pre-unlearning model in our MCU framework.
+As illustrated in Figure~\ref{fig:scarce_retain}, the accuracy values of the optimal unlearning model on the MCU pathway remain stable across varying retaining data proportions.